8 June 2016 - 31 December 2016

 The upper and lower value thresholds (from which the concessional rate of duty is calculated) for a new or substantially renovated residential home (eligible property) and residential land (eligible vacant block) are updated every six months (usually 1 January and 1 July) to ensure that they remain current.

-The following property thresholds apply to new or substantially renovated properties purchased between 1 January 2016 to 30 June 2016.
+The following property thresholds apply to new or substantially renovated properties purchased between 8 June 2016 and 31 December 2016.

 Eligible property (new or substantially renovated residential home)